barrettanderson/javascript-portfolio-project/NOTES.md

     How do I want to encapsulate the logic in rendering my ingredients.

-    Laura had a class called form.
-These only had static methods(class level methods)
+    Ingredients - Find or create by method - Have action in controller.

-    Ingredients - Find or create by method
+        Do I want to have the form_for under html already?
     How to render the json - (use include keyword) Accepts nested attributes
         If they add ingredients

     Path to add nesting

-    Create Ingredients
+    Create Ingredients - Maybe I don't want to allow people to create ingredients, instead just seed all this data?